Klardaten/n8n-nodes-datevconnect/README.md

 3. Select the desired operation (e.g., list master data entries) and configure any filters.
 4. Execute the workflow or schedule it as part of a larger automation.

-The node will authenticate using the stored credentials and interact with the DATEV DUO API to retrieve the requested master data.
+The node will authenticate using the stored credentials and interact with the DATEVconnect API to retrieve the requested master data.

 ## Additional Notes